shapesmusic/Shapes-Basics-Draft/writing/colloq.md

 **mapping to the staff**

-Now in the sequence of Shapes lessons, this fingering principle is introduced in only one shape.
+Now in the sequence of Shapes levels, this fingering principle is introduced in only one shape.
 And the way it expands to the other shapes is woven into a very particular experience of reading music notation.

 To get into how Shapes approaches music notation, we have to go back to, well, the shapes. the little lyres or harmonicas that represent the collection of notes that intuitively fit with the music around us.